dequelabs/axe-android/docs/image-view-name.md

 Informative Images provide important context.
 An image is worth 1,000 words, do not have 1,000 words in your `ContentDescription', but a few can help provide blind users the missing context.

+### Confirming It is a Violation

+1. Turn on **TalkBack**.
+2. Attempt to `AccessibilityFocus` an Image.
+3. Either the Image:
+    1. Should not be focused because it is not informative.
+    2. It should be spoken out by the **Screen Reader**.

+Both of the itmes in step 3 may happen, but even in isolation, both of these events are confusing to the user and can result in **entered text** not being shared, duplicate announcements, or a loss of meaning.

+**Note**: Violations may manifest themselves in different ways, depending on the Version of Android, Device Manufacturer, and Version of Assistive Technology.

 #### Images of Text